Cloudflare Radar Bulletin: 2023 Q1 Internet Disruptions

 Still in the government shutdown type of outages, India also present here, right?

-And so in this particular case, this is one example of that, where mobile connectivity in Punjab was shut down across four of the providers there, Cosmotophone, Idea, Varni Mobility, and Reliance Geo.
+And so in this particular case, this is one example of that, where mobile connectivity in Punjab was shut down across four of the providers there, Cosmotophone, Idea, Barney Mobility and Reliance Geo.

 And it was down for about three days.

-This idea is to help either prevent more organizing from going on, or to help prevent, quite more importantly for them, at least, prevent audio, video, what's happening there from getting out into the rest of the world.
+This idea is to help either prevent more organizing from going on or to help prevent more importantly, for them at least, prevent audio video of what's happening there from getting out into the rest of the world.

-Exactly.
-And in this case, it was a big outage in terms of, not full, complete outage, but a clear disruption there.
+And in this case, it was a big outage in terms of not full, complete outage, but a clear disruption there.

 Yeah.
 You can look at the graphs and you see that most of the traffic is really a fraction of what it was previously.

-So it's interesting.
 Cable cuts, we use sort of as an umbrella term.
-And I think within here, we talk about cable cuts in respect to both terrestrial cables, as well as submarine cables.
+And I think within here, we talk about cable cuts in respect to both terrestrial cables, as well as some marine cables.

 So the first one we saw through the quarter was in Bolivia, where CometCo, an ISP there, reported that international fiber links, problems with international fiber links, excuse me, were causing problems with Internet service.

-So one of the good things, I guess, is that in the case of cable cuts or cable related issues, a lot of times the ISPs will be a little more forthcoming about problems and say, they'll put something up frequently on social media saying, hey, here's an alert.
+So one of the good things, I guess, is that in the case of cable cuts or cable related issues, a lot of times the ISPs will be a little more forthcoming about problems and say, you know, they'll put something up frequently on social media saying, you know, hey, here's an alert.

 We're seeing degraded service because of problems with a submarine cable or Internet.